 Benefit even beyond the phase of new planning

-Advantages of Building Information Modeling used in a factory planning project:
+Advantages of Building Information Modelling used in a factory planning project:

 - Structured workflow